 HLH stands for Hemophagocytic Lymphohistiocytosis and is a life-threatening immunodeficiency.
 It affects people of all ages and ethnic groups.
 Common symptoms are fevers, enlarged spleen, low blood counts and liver abnormalities.
 At least half of the patients with Hemophagocytic Lymphohistiocytosis will also experience inflammation of the brain which can lead to a wide variety of neurologic problems.

 Hemophagocytic Lymphohistiocytosis has traditionally been divided into genetic forms (Familial or FHLH) or acquired forms which may be associated with infections, autoimmune conditions or cancer.
 HLH patients have overactive histiocytes and lymphocytes, which are white blood cells that can cause swelling, redness, heat, pain and malfunction/damage of organs when they attack and accumulate on healthy lymph tissue (ed: Liver, Spleen, Lymph Nodes).
-To date, 9 genetic causes of FHLH have been discovered, accounting for about 50% of childhood cases in the U.S.A.
+To date, 7 genetic causes of FHLH have been discovered, accounting for about 60% of childhood cases in the U.S.A.
 FHLH can be inherited in either an autosomal recessive manner (where both parents are carriers) or in an x-linked manner affecting only males.
-HLH qualifies as an orphan or rare disease with a reported prevelance ranging from 1/150,000, although this may be an underestimate.
+HLH is considered to be rare, but specific incidence is unknown.

 The symptoms result from an overactive and poorly controlled immune response involving T lymphocytes and macrophages.
 This abnormally intense immune response results in prolonged and highly elevated levels of cytokines (molecules which, in minute quantities, normally regulate immune functions).
 This so-called "hypercytokinemia" is potentially damaging to all the major vital organs.
 The hallmark of hypercytokinemia is Hemophagocytosis, the process for which the disorder is named.
 Hemophagocytosis is an abnormal consumption of blood cells by macrophages which are turned on by the high cytokine levels, resulting in the low blood counts.